Smart car: Tesla can optimize autonomous driving with TSMC’s 3-nanometer chips

 FSD is the autonomous driving system for Tesla cars.
 This software works with a proprietary chip that handles information obtained by sensors positioned around the vehicle to detect pedestrians, traffic lights and others involved in traffic.

-It is common for car processors to be produced with more cost-effective lithographs, such as 14 nanometer processes, so Tesla’s supposed more aggressive strategy could mark a technological breakthrough in the autonomous car industry.
+It is common for car processors to be produced with more cost-effective lithographs, such as 14 nanometer processes, so Tesla’s supposed more aggressive strategy might mark a technological breakthrough in the autonomous car industry.

 Previous reports indicated that Elon Musk’s manufacturer planned to use TSMC’s N4 (4 nanometer) technology to build its Hardware 4.0 system — which would succeed the current Hardware 3.0 — in 2024, but the Taiwanese company had to postpone orders to 2025.
 As a result, Tesla may have migrated its new design to the 3 nanometer process.